 ~ Helping: Caregivers

-West Coast Domestic Workers’ Association is a non-profit association that provides free legal assistance in the form of advocacy, support and counseling to migrant workers employed in caregiver occupations based in British Columbia.
-It operates a drop-in free legal clinic five days a week (Tuesday to Saturday, 10am to 5pm).
+The Migrant Workers Centre of BC (formerly known as West Coast Domestic Workers’ Association) is a non-profit association that provides free legal assistance in the form of advocacy, support and counselling to migrant workers employed in low-waged occupations in British Columbia.
+It operates a by-appointment only free legal clinic five days a week (Tuesday to Saturday, 10am to 5pm).

 A community-based organization composed of Filipino caregivers, migrant workers, and immigrants.
 Migrante BC pledges to educate, organize and mobilize the broadest number of migrant workers and their families to continue always the fight for the rights and welfare of all temporary foreign workers.